 8. Get Some Exercise

-… Speaking of moves…. many students who feel the pressure of the GCSEs weighing down on them feel as if they should spend every waking minute revising but this simply isn’t true.
+… Speaking of moves…. many students who feel the pressure of the GCSEs weighing down on them feel as if they should spend every waking minute revising.This simply isn’t true.
 Sitting down for hours at a time desperately trying to revise GCSE maths can be an unproductive waste of time and can actually set you back.

 9. Fit Fun into your Study Routine

 Spending all of your time stuck to your books can be extremely boring and it’s unnecessary.
 Don’t get us wrong, of course you will need to dedicate a lot of time to revising but don’t go over the top as this could work against you.

 Take some time out to have fun with your friends or hang out with your family as this will have a positive impact on your stress levels.
 You could also try adding some fun elements into your study routine such as testing yourself with interactive online quizzes.

 If you’re constantly thinking about the amount of work that’s stacked high on your desk, you will start to feel as if it’s never ending.

 Here’s a quick tip to bolster your motivation; write your study goals on a post-it and stick it up near your study station.
 You should also write the end date of your GCSE exams so you know that this is the final push and soon you will reach the final frontier where all of your hard work will culminate.